 Small deep bowl that your jar can fit in at an angle

-Refer to this chart or the guidance on your sprouting seed pack and soak the recommended amount of seeds or beans in water for the recommended timeline (usually 8-20 hours).
+Refer to the chart below for the guidance on your sprouting seed pack and soak the recommended amount of seeds or beans in water for the recommended timeline (usually 8-20 hours).
 After the initial soak, drain the water completely, and rinse the seeds/legumes with cold water several times until the water runs clear.
 Affix the sprouting lid or cheesecloth (with rubber band) to the top of your jar, invert the jar, and rest it in an angle in your bowl so that the sprouts can continue to drain any excess water.
 After 8-12 hours, rinse and drain your mixture, replacing it upside down in the bowl to drain.

 Repeat the rinsing and draining at least twice a day until you see sprouts start to form.
 You can start to harvest and eat your sprouts at any stage, but most prefer to harvest sprouts that are 1/2 - 2" long.
 Keep rinsing and draining until you get your desired length.